delfineonx/block-codeloader/README.md

 ```

 <h3>〔 <code><b>ACTIVE_EVENTS</b></code> 〕</h3>
-Events (in-game callbacks) the loader should wire up (recommendation: include only those, which you are going to use).</br>
+Events list (in-game callbacks) the loader should wire up (recommendation: include only those, which you are going to use).</br>

 Array of such entries:
 - <code>"eventName"</code>.</br>